Hyundai Venue: New Zealand

+South Africa

+The Venue was launched in South Africa on 14 November 2019, with three trim levels: Motion, Fluid and Glide.
+Imported from India, it is powered by a 1.0-litre T-GDi turbocharged petrol engine paired with either a 6-speed manual or 7-speed dual-clutch automatic.

+In July 2020, three Limited Edition variants with only 500 units offered.
+The Limited Edition variants have a Denim exterior colour with white side mirrors and roof and the interior have a Denim Blue upholstery made of cloth and leather.

+In November 2021, the entry-level Motion variant was added powered by a 1.2-litre Kappa II petrol engine paired to a 5-speed manual.

+The facelifted Venue debuted in South Africa on 19 October 2022, with the same variants from the pre-facelift model.

 Safety

-In 2021, the IIHS awarded the Hyundai Venue a Top Safety Pick Key award, and NHTSA rated it at four out of five stars for safety, with one star deducted due to rollover and front risk ratings of four stars.
+In 2021, the IIHS awarded the Hyundai Venue a Top Safety Pick Key award, and the NHTSA rated it at four out of five stars for safety, with one star deducted due to rollover and front risk ratings of four stars.
 Safety features include six airbags, an electronic stability control system, a vehicle stability management system, a forward collision warning alarm, a pedestrian detection warning alarm, blind-spot detection, and rear cross-traffic assistance.
-The active lane-keeping assistance, automatically adjustable high beams LED headlights, and blind-spot detection are given as standard in all SEL trims.
-The Hyundai Venue has had 1 recall for seat belt pre-tensioners, with 72,142 units at risk, due to risk of explosion.
+The active lane-keeping assistance, automatically adjustable high beams LED headlights, and blind-spot detection are standard in all SEL trims.
+The Hyundai Venue has had one recall for seat belt pre-tensioners, with 72,142 units at risk, due to risk of explosion.